kosperera/devcontainers/jekyll/README.md

 You will want to have a look at the [minimal set of tools to get started][devcontainers-requirements].

 ## Using This Definition
-This definition is a flavor of [jekyll definition found in @microsoft/devcontainers][ms-devcontainer-jekyll] except the docker image.
+This definition is a flavor of [jekyll definition found in @microsoft/devcontainers][ms-devcontainer-jekyll] with minor tweaks for personal use.
 Check out the [vscode-remote-try-*][vscode-remote-try-search-query] repositories if you are looking for complete sample projects.

 [jekyll-resources]: https://github.com/topics/jekyll?l=ruby
 [gh-pages-docs]: https://guides.github.com/features/pages/